A Primary Trust

 Year 6

-Throughout Years 1-6 the learning is focused on mastering the end of year objectives set out in the 2014 National Curriculum.
-In Years 1 & 2 the children follow the Key Stage 1 programmes of study as outlined in the National Curriculum and in Years 3, 4, 5 & 6 they follow the Key Stage 2 programmes.
+Throughout Years 1–6, learning is focused on mastering the end-of-year objectives set out in the 2014 National Curriculum.
+In Years 1 and 2, children follow the Key Stage 1 programmes of study, and in Years 3, 4, 5, and 6 they follow the Key Stage 2 programmes.
+The National Curriculum for both key stages consists of the core subjects: Mathematics, English, Science, and Computing; and the foundation subjects: History, Geography, Design and Technology, Art and Design, Music, P.E., and RaWV (Religion and World Views).

 The Echelford Primary School